manzitresor/theGym/crocoder/README.md

 Each "fetch" will be represented by a Promise that resolves after a delay taken from the delays array.

 Use Promise.all to wait for all these Promises to resolve and then process the results.

+## Challenge 4

+Using fetchSimulator simulate fetching data from three different URLs with a twist.

+Each "fetch" will be represented by a Promise that resolves after a delay taken from the delays array.

+Use Promise.race to get the fastest response!

+## challenge 5

+Create a Promise that simulates a data fetching operation with a delay.
+Introduce a cancellation token that can be used to cancel the Promise before it resolves.

+If the operation is cancelled, the Promise should reject with a "Cancelled" message; otherwise, it should resolve normally.

+Cancel it!